dlemire60/dlemire60.github.io/index.md

     Note that the AppData folder in Windows has the “Hidden” attribute set, which might make it a little hard to find.
-You can type in the path, or you can change the settings in Windows Explorer so that Hidden and System folders are visible (I suggest doing the latter).
+You can type in the path, or you can change the View settings in Windows Explorer so that Hidden and System folders are visible (I suggest doing the latter).

 # Why I Use Draft View

 OK, this might be a soapbox thing, too.
-I use Draft view (Alt, Vie<u>w</u>, Draft
-(<u>E</u>)) probably 75+% of the time when using
-Word and I think people are missing out by not using it, so here’s some of the whys and wherefores of Draft view:
+I use Draft view (Alt, Vie<u>w</u>, Draft (<u>E</u>)) probably 75+% of the time when using Word and I think people are missing out by not using it, so here’s some of the whys and wherefores of Draft view:

   - Draft view is often a more efficient way to work on a document than Page Layout / Print Layout view: you don’t waste screen space on page headers and footers, you can really concentrate on the content, etc. Many people seem resistant to Draft view, preferring to see exactly the page layout.
-My thinking is that if I’m using well-constructed styles, etc., page layout pretty much takes care of itself and I can defer little tweaks to fix it up until the time I’m close to caring about a printed version; that’s when Print Layout view comes into play.
+My thinking is that if I’m using [well-constructed styles](#document-structure-a-key-use-of-styles), etc., page layout pretty much takes care of itself and I can defer little tweaks to fix it up until the time I’m close to caring about a printed version; that’s when Print Layout view comes into play.

   - If you’re using Draft view, you can also turn on the style view column on the left-hand side.
 To get this, select